MrAdamBoyd/DownTube/README.md

 1.3:
 * Redesigned cells when downloading videos, making it so more of the title can be seen
+* New button for streaming videos.
+You can stream these videos in the background just like the downloaded videos.

 ## Contributing
 I'll take all the help I can get!
 Submit an issue or a pull request and I'll try to get it sorted as soon as I can :)